wilsonkl/SfM_Init/README.md

 File Formats
 ------------
 Running the SfM Init pipeline in `scripts/eccv_demo.py` requires several files describing reconstructed two view models.
+Our datasets are available on our [project page](www.cs.cornell.edu/projects/1DSfM).
+Note that the photos and data files are distributed separately.
+The dataset files describe a single connected component, but all images related to each Landmark are given, in case these are useful in another context.

 Input files:

+*   cc.txt: This is a list of camera indices, one per line, specifying which images to reconstruct.
+These form a single connected component of EGs.
 *   EGs.txt: Two-image models are listed in this file, one per line.
 The format
     is: `<i> <j> <Rij> <tij>` where i and j are camera indices, Rij is a row-major pairwise rotation matrix, and t is the position of camera j in camera i's coordinate system.
 If Ri and Rj are the rotation matrices of cameras i and j (world-to-camera maps) then in the absence of noise Rij = Ri * Rj', ie Rij is the pose of camera j in camera i's coordinate system (where a pose is the transpose of a rotation matrix, a camera-to-world map).
-*   cc.txt: This is a list of camera indices, one per line, specifying which images to reconstruct.
-These should form a single connected component of EGs.
+All of these EGs are within the connected component.
-*   coords.txt: This is a summary of the local image features found in each image.
+*   coords.txt: This is a summary of the local image features found in each image in the connected component.
 Each image starts with a header, followed by a row for each key in that image.
 The header contains the number of keys in the image, the focal length in pixels, and the principal points (half the width and height).
-    Keys are given as `<key number> <x> <y> <ignore0> <ignore1> <R> <G> <B>` where R,G,B are a sampled rgb color.
+Keys are given as
+    `<key number> <x> <y> <ignore0> <ignore1> <R> <G> <B>` where R,G,B are a sampled rgb color.
 The keys are numbered sequentially.
-*   tracks.txt: This describes which features in the images have been matched into a track.
+*   tracks.txt: This describes which features in the images in the connected component have been matched into a track.
 The first line is the number of tracks, and then each following line is a single track with format: `N <img1> <feature1> ... <imgN>
     <featureN>`